 Traction alopecia happens when hair is constantly pulled tight, such as in buns, ponytails, braids, etc. The ongoing tension causes inflammation and can, gradually, lead to permanent hair loss.
 The good news is that if caught early, traction alopecia is reversible.
 It’s also easily preventable.
 If you wear a turban daily, try to vary how your hair is constrained under the turban or make sure there’s enough slack that the hair restraints aren’t pulling on the scalp.
 If it’s a headband or bandana for style or convenience, make sure to give your hair a break regularly by wearing it down or in a style that doesn’t pull on the scalp.

 If you’re concerned about your hair volume, a receding hairline or any other type of hair loss issue, we can discuss it during a free consultation.
 Our state-of-the-art facility uses the ARTAS® Robot for precise results and faster healing.
-To learn more as to why RHRLI is Long Island’s hair restoration leader, contact us today.
+Learn why RHRLI is Long Island’s hair restoration leader and get your free hair loss evaluation by contacting us today.